KathleenRMcK/holbertonschool-low_level_programming/README.md

-0x16-simple_shell | ***Not included in this Repo*** 0x17-doubly_linked_lists | What is a doubly linked list and how to use them 0x18-dynamic_libraries | Building and using dynamic libraries
+0x16-simple_shell | ***Not included in this Repo*** 0x17-doubly_linked_lists | What is a doubly linked list and how to use them 0x18-dynamic_libraries | Building and using dynamic libraries 0x19-stacks_queues_lifo_fifo/monty | Creating the Monty language 0x1A-hash_tables | Making and using hash tables
+0x1B.
+C - Sorting algorithms & Big O | **Not included in this Repo** 0x1C-makefiles | When, why and how to use Makefiles

 ### Authors
 Created by Kathleen R McKiernan for Holberton School NHV